Give them a Christmas Eve box

 Choose your tree together

 If you’ve left your decorating till later in the month, get the family together to visit your local Christmas tree farm and choose the perfect tree.
+Remember to take your masks and maintain social distancing.

 Have a Christmas movie night